Full Wave Rectifier Explanation, Types, and Working

-Rectifiers are the electronics circuits which convert AC voltage into DC voltage and the process of conversion of AC voltage into DC voltage is known as rectification.
+Rectifiers are the electronic circuits that convert AC voltage into DC voltage and the process of conversion of AC voltage into DC voltage is known as rectification.

 Full Wave Rectifier